 Block printing refers to the printing technique of pressing and stamping fabric with carved wooden blocks filled with color.
 “Hand blocked” or “hand block printing” are other terms that refer to block printing.

 We celebrate the art of block printing on fabric.
 Our artisans take our original block print designs and print them onto cotton.
-However, the block printing process goes beyond pressing blocks into fabric.
+However, the block printing process goes beyond pressing blocks onto fabric.
 There are so many steps involved, from carving each wooden block to preparing fabric, mixing dyes, and applying final touches.
 Each block printing technique requires artistry, skill, and patience.
 It is the sum of these tasks that produces our gorgeous block printed fabrics.

-Carving the outline block is the most challenging step in the process.
+Carving the outline block is the most challenging step in the process of block printing.
 As the skeleton for the design, it’s the most expensive block.
 The most skilled artisan in a block making shop (often the owner) works on this piece.
 Work begins with a freehand paper drawing of the design’s outline.
 Using the drawing as a map, the artisan traces out the color fill blocks.

 Craftsmen trace the design onto a planed slice of shesham wood, which is the best wood for this kind of printmaking, and chisel it 1/3-inch deep.
 The precision that a master block maker achieves with simple tools is extraordinary.
 These block printing tools may be simple, but they create something extraordinary.
 The resulting woodblocks are works of art in themselves!

 How many blocks does it take to create a print?
 Well, that depends on the design.
 Each color and each design element requires its own separate block.
 That’s right: each tiny element comes to life one color and one block at a time!
 You can try to estimate the number of blocks used by tallying the number of colors and design components.
 A simple design might require just three blocks, but a complex design might need up to 30 blocks!